 Key to the initial success of Our Bodies, Ourselves was the notion that it was a work to be read, discussed, shared, and responded to, a model that invited an ongoing critical reassessment.
 This process proved to be transformative for many of its participants.
 It was later echoed worldwide as groups of women rearticulated and adapted OBOS to address questions of women’s health and sexuality within their own social, political, and cultural contexts.

 The Boston Women’s Health Book Collective has been instrumental in supporting its partners in this grassroots global effort to advance the health and rights of women and girls.
-This exhibit celebrates the collective’s extraordinary accomplishments over the past 40 years, and coordinates with the Radcliffe Institute’s spring 2011 conference, Driving Change, Shaping Lives: Gender in the Developing World.
+This exhibition celebrates the collective’s extraordinary accomplishments over the past 40 years, and coordinates with the Radcliffe Institute’s spring 2011 conference, Driving Change, Shaping Lives: Gender in the Developing World.